ofunkey/Web_Scraping_and_Document_Databases/README.md

 In this work, a web application that scrapes various websites for data related to the Mission to Mars is created and the information is displayed in a single HTML page.

 ## 1. Scraping and Analysis Task
+* Complete the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Splinter.

 ### NASA Mars News
 * Scrape the NASA Mars News Site and collect the latest News Title and Paragraph Text.